A Unified Approach to Mixing and Regularity for Passive Scalar Transport by Sobolev Vector Fields: Estimates on the DiPerna-Lions commutator

 \end{lemma} \begin{proof} See \cite{diperna1989ordinary}. \end{proof}

 Quantitative estimates for passive scalar transport then follow from quantifying this decay.
 However, in the original proof \cite{diperna1989ordinary}, this decay is not uniform in the norms of $\nabla u(x) \in L_x^{p}$ or $\rho(x)\in L_x^q$.
 Proposition \ref{thm:expdecay} partly addresses this problem by giving a uniform integral estimate on the decay of the commutator, and the main result of this paper, Theorem \ref{thm:quantitative2}, is proved similarly.
 We now ask if we can improve this to quantitative estimates on the decay of the \textit{norm} of the commutator, $\left\|R_\delta(u,\rho)\right\|_{L_x^r}\to0$.
-We start by observing, by a compactness argument, that there must exist some uniform decay of the norm: \begin{proposition} Let $1\le p,q\le \infty$ with $\frac{1}{p}+\frac{1}{q}=1$.
-Let $u(x) \in W_x^{1,p}$ be divergence-free, and $\rho(x)\in L_x^q$.
+To motivate that such a estimate exists, we start by observing (by a compactness argument) that there exists some uniform decay rate for the norm: \begin{proposition} Let $1\le p,q\le \infty$ with $\frac{1}{p}+\frac{1}{q}=1$.
+Let $u(x) \in W_x^{1,p}(\mathbb{R}^d)$ be divergence-free, and $\rho(x)\in L_x^q(\mathbb{R}^d)$.